yairos222/test/resources/banking/README.md

 ## UI & interactions

 - F6 (or `/bankmenu`) opens the tablet anywhere.
+- `/mobilebank` opens the reduced “phone banking” flow when enabled in account preferences.
 - E near the provided ATM coordinates opens the UI with ATM context (fees, biometric gates).
 - H near an ATM triggers the robbery mini-hook (server fires `Config.atm.robbery.alertEvent`).
 - E near the spawned teller ped opens the banker UI with no fees.
+- Drag scheduled payments inside the tablet to reorder execution priority and broadcast the change instantly to the server.
+- Hover the tooltip row for fees/taxes/cooldowns, switch tablet themes from the dropdown, or rely on the HUD widget to check balances without opening the full UI.

 The NUI is intentionally lightweight so you can re-skin it if desired; the HTML/JS files live in `resources/banking/html/` and can be customized freely.